Symplectic $(-2)$ spheres and the symplectomorphism group of small rational 4-manifolds, I: Decomposition of Lg and the reduced symplectic cone when Lg

-\begin{rmk} When $n\geq 9$, the P-Cell needs to be cut by one more quadratic equation and a K-positive equation.
-Further, the Cremona transform group is infinite, guided by Kac-Moody algebra, see \cite{GaoHZ} for details. \end{rmk}
+\begin{rmk} When $\chi(X)\geq 12$, the normalized reduced symplectic cone is no longer a polytope.
+It is cut by one more quadratic equation and a K-positive linear equation.
+Further, the Cremona transform group is infinite, and the set of Lagrangian sphere classes forms a (generalized) root system guided by affine Kac-Moody algebra (cf. \cite{GaoHZ}). \end{rmk}